-We are proud to offer you the sixth annual edition of our Progressive Agenda for States and Localities, a policy handbook that is unlike any other.
-It describes a vision for progressive policy across the issues, featuring 50 model bills and providing hyperlinks to more than 100 others.
-We focus on leaders like you in the states and localities because you are at the vanguard of the progressive movement.
-You are proposing and enacting the nation's most far-reaching, proactive measures.
-You are turning states and localities into proving grounds for the newest and best policy ideas.
-While Congress has been standing still or moving backwards, states and localities have raised the minimum wage, guaranteed sick leave to workers, outlawed racial profiling, protected immigrants from harassment and LGBTQ people from discrimination, addressed climate change, discouraged smoking, expanded healthcare coverage, promoted reproductive rights, and enacted a wide variety of election reforms.
-The purpose of the Progressive Agenda is to empower and encourage you to go further, to fashion a proactive agenda for your state or locality.
-Americans are counting on you to help solve some very big problems.
-Whether you're in a red or blue jurisdiction, residents want you to lead them boldly.
-In fact, this volume is just one of the resources that the Public Leadership Institute offers to lift up crucial issues and develop public leaders at the state and local levels.
-We also publish a messaging guide, Voicing Our Values; an advocacy handbook, Preparing to Win; the Playbook for Abortion Rights; and the Community Schools Playbook.
-We promote all of our policy, messaging and advocacy resources with conferences, workshops, webinars, and trainings in states and localities across the nation.
-We are here to help you and your colleagues realize your vision for what's possible, so please call on us to assist you in any way you need.
-Enjoy this resource and all the others the Public Leadership Institute prepares for you.
-But, more importantly, employ this resource to make the necessary policy changes your constituents need you to make.
-Sincerely, Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that everyone is created equal.
-That ideal calls us to defend liberty and justice for all people, with no exceptions.
+2020 saw a relentless attack on public policy, our political institutions, and Americans' trust in the democratic government.
+Our system barely survived.
+It is now our job to pick up the pieces.
+While we hope for a strong positive direction from the federal government, it's more likely that state and local lawmakers will have to shoulder most of the burden.
+We can do it, and we must.
+That's why we offer you this eighth annual edition of our Progressive Agenda for States and Localities.
+Americans want change and this booklet suggests policies across many issue areas.
+It also hyperlinks to more than 150 model bills available on the Public Leadership Institute's website.
+Some bills, for bluer jurisdictions, are politically ambitious.
+Others are designed to attract support from moderates and conservatives.
+Because you need more than just policy to deal with Americans' crisis of confidence, the Public Leadership Institute also offers a variety of resources to develop the capacity of public leaders at the state and local levels.
+Importantly, we publish a messaging guide, Voicing Our Values, and an advocacy handbook, Preparing to Win, available both in print and online.
+We promote these policy, messaging and advocacy resources with workshops, webinars, podcasts and on-site trainings in states and localities across the nation.
+This year, more than ever, you are irreplaceable.
+You are democracy's frontline.
+State and local officials are closer to the constituents than federal officeholders.
+Unlike many at the federal level, you don't live in a political bubble; you interact with average residents every day.
+And you feel their pain.
+It's a hard time to lead.
+But you can do it and we would be honored to help you any way we can.
+Email or call us.
+Ask for copies of our policy, messaging and advocacy books.
+Invite us to your city or state to help organize.
+We're in this together.
+Sincerely, This Dott Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that all people are created equal.
+That ideal calls us to defend liberty and justice for everyone, with no exceptions.
 In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from government intrusion.
 Forbid discrimination It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.
 That cause endures.
-Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions implement affirmative action while others promote more aggressive enforcement of anti-discrimination laws, especially in claims for fair and equal pay.
-Too often police wrongly employ racial profiling.
+Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions implement affirmative action while others promote more aggressive enforcement of antidiscrimination laws, especially in claims for fair and equal pay.
+Too often, police wrongly employ racial profiling.
 Most states and localities currently do not protect LGBT people from discrimination in employment and other areas, but there are many ongoing efforts to correct that.
 Progressives must beat back efforts to legalize discrimination, like policies that target Muslim Americans and laws which invite businesses to discriminate against gay and lesbian people.